KimKhanhDo/NEW_KITCHENIA/README.md

 # Kitchenware - E-commerce Website

-This is a web-based kitchenware e-commerce platform that uses Java Servlet MVC to provide customised features to its users.
+Kitchenia is an e-commerce web application developed by Kim Do & Zavis Nguyen.
+Built with Java Servlet MVC, Kitchenia offers its users a wide range of personalised features, making it an ideal shopping destination for anyone looking for a seamless online shopping experience.

 ## Technologies